habuka036/wakame-vdc-wiki/en/install-guide.md

 The script can be found here: https://raw.githubusercontent.com/axsh/wakame-vdc/master/scripts/install_guide_demo_data.sh

-It will perform all the steps explained below except reserving ip addresses. (which is optional)
+It will perform all the steps explained below except reserving IP addresses. (which is optional)

 You need to tell it about the network you want to start your instances in.
 Run the script without parameters to see how to use it.